martehvi/codepub-container-workshop/02-replace-backend/README.md

 ### Task 2.3

-Creata a new service in the Docker Compose file for our new backend.
+Create a new service in the Docker Compose file for our new backend.
 Remember to add port a mapping to localhost.

 <details>
 <summary>✅ Solution</summary>